critocrito/sugarcube/packages/plugin-tika/README.md

 ### `tika_links` plugin

-This plugin iterates over all links in `_sc_links` and fetches the text and meta data for this link.
+This plugin iterates over all links in `_sc_media` and fetches the text and meta data for this link.
 This plugin ignores any errors that the fetch might throw.